Eric-git-999/Hyper_spectra_automation/README.md

 - Matplotlib
 - xarray
 - netCDF4
+- os
+- collections
+- skimage
+- scipy.ndimage
+- IPython.display
+- importlib
+- gc
+- json
 - Any other libraries listed in the notebook or in `requirements.txt`

 ## Output

 After running the workflow, the following outputs will be generated:

-- Processed hyperspectral data saved as NetCDF (`.nc`) files
+- Processed hyperspectral reflectance datacubes saved as NetCDF (`.nc`) files, for both VNIR and SWIR cubes
-- Averaged vegetation reflectance outputs
-- CSV summaries and verification plots for visual inspection
+- Median panel reflectance values, saved as a .csv for each scan
+- Verification plots for visual inspection, showing panel detection regions and representations of the imported datacubes with panel detection overlay

 ## Example Notebook Output (Panel detection, setting panel region for reflectance calculation)